hodgson-ken/CSVExplorerStreamlit/README.md

 - **PDF Export**: Generate formatted PDF reports with proper pagination
 - **Email Functionality**: Send reports to specified contacts
 - **Responsive UI**: Built with Streamlit for a clean, intuitive interface
+- **Easy Deployment**: Ready for deployment on Raspberry Pi or cloud environments

 ## Quick Start